midl-dev/midl-website.github.io/tezos-impact-baker.md

 MIDL.dev has launched a dedicated impact baker.
 100% of rewards will be donated to support the people of Ukraine in their fight for a free, independent and democratic state.

+Read more in our [Medium article](https://midl-dev.medium.com/support-ukraine-by-delegating-tez-11a315c7d19b) announcing the Impact Baker.

 ## Delegate to support 🇺🇦

 MIDL.dev impact baker address: